Medically reviewed by Drugs.com. Last updated on Apr 8, 2022.

 Do not use this medicine if you or your child are also using alfuzosin (Uroxatral®), cisapride (Propulsid®), delavirdine (Rescriptor®), flecainide (Tambocor®), lomitapide (Juxtapid®), lovastatin (Altocor®, Mevacor®), lurasidone (Latuda®), oral midazolam (Versed®), pimozide (Orap®), propafenone (Rythmol®), rifampin (Rifadin®, Rimactane®), sildenafil (Revatio®), simvastatin (Simcor®, Vytorin®, Zocor®), triazolam (Halcion®), or ergot medicines (eg, dihydroergotamine, ergonovine, ergotamine, methylergonovine, Cafergot®, D.H.E.
 45®, Ergomar®, Ergostat®, Ergotrate®, Methergine®, Migranal®, or Wigraine®).

 Tell your doctor if you are also taking sildenafil (Viagra®), tadalafil (Cialis®), or vardenafil (Levitra®).
 Taking these medicines together with fosamprenavir may increase your risk of having side effects such as low blood pressure, changes in vision, or prolonged erection of the penis.

 Birth control pills may not work as well while you are using fosamprenavir.
 To keep from getting pregnant, use an additional form of birth control along with your pills.
-Other forms of birth control include condoms, diaphragms, or contraceptive foams or jellies.
+Other forms of birth control include condoms, a diaphragm, or contraceptive foam or jelly.

 This medicine may increase blood sugar levels.
 Check with your doctor if you or your child notice a change in the results of your blood or urine sugar tests.